What's the Best Leverage to Use in XAUUSD?

 The more leverage you as a trader use the greater the profit/loss

-The less leverage you as a trader use lesser the profit/loss
+The less leverage you as a gold trader use lesser the profit/loss

 It's hence better to use less leverage so as to minimize risk involved.
-The higher the leverage used the greater the risks.
-This is one of leverage guidelines not to trade with more than 5:1 leverage.
+The greater the leverage ratio used the greater the risks.
+This is one of leverage rules not to trade with more than 5:1 leverage ratio.

-In leverage guidelines: It's always advisable to stay below 10:1 which is still high, most professional money managers use 2:1 leverage in their account.
+In leverage rules: It is recommended to keep below 10:1 leverage which is also still high, most professional fund managers use 2:1 leverage in their account.

-To Learn and Know More about Leverage and Margin - Read the Topics Below:
+To Learn and Know More about Leverage and Margin - Learn the Tutorials Below: